The Qmod Workshop - Part 2: Higher-Level Concepts

 Binding

-operation allows to convert smoothly between different quantum types and split or slice bits when necessary.
-Here’s an example:
+The bind operation smoothly converts between different quantum types and splits or slices bits when necessary.
+Here is an example:

 from classiq import *